 Excellent (10) Good (8) Satisfactory (5) Poor (2) Final Score Purpose and Objective of Internship The purpose and objective of the Internship report is made clear, and the report addresses the objective(s) in a focused and logical manner.
 Documented well but with slight ambiguity in analyzing the problems Purpose and objectives are stated ambiguously The report does not clearly address the objective(s) of Internship.
-Documenting the essence of Tools / Technol ogy used, Grammar & Spelling Complete information is provided about tools/technology, Very few spelling errors, correct punctuation, grammatically correct, complete sentences. - Less technical details, sentences are not framed properly and with a few spelling mistakes No details about tools/technolog y, Numerous spelling errors, non-existent or incorrect punctuation, and/or severe errors in grammar that interfere with understanding.
-No details about Code Development / self learning self-developed wherever applicable partially self- developed wherever applicable implementation is copied. design and development Report Format All required elements of the report are present and completed efficiently.
+Documenting the essence of Tools/Technol ogy used, Grammar & Spelling Complete information is provided about tools/technology, Very few spelling errors, correct punctuation, grammatically correct, complete sentences.
+Average technical details on tools / technology usage, Grammatical mistakes not corrected.
+Less technical details, sentences are not framed properly and with a few spelling mistakes No details about tools/technology, Numerous spelling errors, non-existent or incorrect punctuation, and/or severe errors in grammar that interfere with understanding.
+References Multiple references, Citations appropriately placed, Formatted correctly References limited or a few missed citations, format mostly correct.
+References sparse, poor formatted No appropriate references.
+Report Format All required elements of the report are present and completed efficiently.
 All required elements are present but some of them are not given completely All required elements are provided but in a haphazard way Key elements of the report are not provided.
 Overall presentation of the document is not to a professional standard.
-Plagiarism Check Uniqueness 90% and above Uniqueness between 85% to 89% Uniqueness between 80% to 84% Uniqueness less than 75% to 79% Total Score
+Plagiarism Check Uniqueness 90% and above Uniqueness 80% to 89% Uniqueness between 75% to 79% Uniqueness less than 75% Total Score